cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Function inlining converts out-of-line function calls into inline function calls.
 This conversion alone saves a few execution steps: storing the return address, jumping to the function body, and jumping back at the original address.
 However, additional optimizations might be available once a function is inlined, especially if the inlined function call is using constant argument values.
 In such a situation, many other powerful optimizations, such as constant folding or loop unrolling, may become available.

-User-defined, non-recursive function which is called just once in the entire program, is automatically inlined, and this cannot be prevented except by the `noinline` keyword: such code is always both faster and smaller.
+User-defined, non-recursive function which is called just once in the entire program is automatically inlined, and this cannot be prevented except by the `noinline` keyword: such code is always both faster and smaller.
 It is also possible to declare individual functions using the `inline` keyword, forcing all calls of such functions to be inlined.

 ### Automatic function inlining